Jamie Fobert Architects

 Associate Interior Designer

-Emily studied for a BA in Interior Architecture and Design at Leeds Metropolitan University.
-On graduating with First Class Honours, she was awarded with an Outstanding Academic Achievement award, along with a Professional Practice prize.
-Emily has since gained extensive professional experience working at Squire and Partners and State of Craft, where she specialised in high end residential developments and luxury private homes.
-Since joining Jamie Fobert Architects’ interior design team in 2017, she has continued to design for private houses and she has also expanded her work to include high quality retail design.
-Emily was made an Associate in 2024.
+Emily studied for a BA in Interior Architecture and Design at Leeds Metropolitan University where she was awarded with an Outstanding Academic Achievement award in 2012.
+Emily has since gained extensive professional experience working at State of Craft and Squire and Partners, where she specialised in high end residential developments and luxury private homes.
+Since joining Jamie Fobert Architects in 2017, she has continued to design for private houses and she has also expanded her work to include high quality retail design, including Selfridges Menswear, I.T Hysan One and The Macallan.
+Emily now leads our interior design team and was made an Associate in 2024.

 Hellen Siu